 Since lunches are typically smaller and less involved meals than dinners, sandwiches and wraps are excellent lunch choices for vegans.
 They’re easy to make and can be prepared in endless varieties.
 If you’ve got no time at all, consider making the quickest sandwich in history: nut butter on a toasted bagel.
-These ideas barely scratch the surface of your vegan sandwich options.
-If you want to earn a Ph.D. in vegan sandwichology the book to get is Tamasin Noyes’ Vegan Sandwiches Save the Day!
+There are all sorts of delicious ideas for sandwich fillings: baked tofu, hummus, vegan meats, and sliced vegetables.
+And these things are only the beginning.
+If you want to earn a Ph.D. in vegan sandwichology, the book to get is Tamasin Noyes’ Vegan Sandwiches Save the Day!

 Work and School Lunch Ideas:

-If you’re looking to make school lunches for your children, Jennifer McCann has written two wonderful books on the topic: Vegan Lunch Box and Vegan Lunch Box Around the World.
+You probably wouldn’t want to do this every day, but if you feel like making a fancy school lunch for your child, Jennifer McCann has written two wonderful books on the topic: Vegan Lunch Box and Vegan Lunch Box Around the World.
 She’s probably the most ambitious mom in the world, and every one of her meals involves four courses.
-But her whimsical ideas give you the chance to send your child to school with a meal that’s special and full of love, and you can certainly substitute some wholesome vegan packaged foods or the simple ideas bulleted below in place of the side dishes she recommends.
+But her whimsical ideas give you the chance to send your child to school with a meal that’s special and full of love.
+To reduce your meal preparation time, you can certainly substitute some wholesome vegan packaged foods or the simple ideas bulleted below in place of the side dishes she recommends.

 - Salad (keep the dressing separate since it’ll wilt the greens otherwise)